trongtruong2509/devops-code-challenge/README.md

 In the AWS deployment:
 - The frontend is configured to communicate with the backend service using service discovery
 - Environment variables are injected into container definitions to handle proper communication

-## Implementation Details

-This solution implements several DevOps best practices:

-1. **Containerization**: Applications are containerized with Docker
-2. **CI/CD Pipelines**: Automated build and deployment with Jenkins
-3. **Service Discovery**: For internal service communication
-4. **Load Balancing**: For high availability and traffic distribution
-5. **Security**: Private subnets for backend services, public only for frontend